Silken Windhound dog breed

 About the Silken Windhound

-The Silken Windhound is a large hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Silken Windhound is an excellent choice for first-time dog owners.
+The Silken Windhound is a medium hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Silken Windhound is an excellent choice for first-time dog owners.
 Typically standing 18 to 23.5 inches and weighing 20 to 55 pounds, this breed has a life expectancy of 14 to 20 years, making it a long-lived companion for the right family.

 Originally classified within the Hound Dogs group, the Silken Windhound brings a distinct combination of traits that sets it apart.
 The Silken Windhound is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Silken Windhound loves being close to its people and forms strong bonds with every member of the household.